dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> The superior man understands what is right; the inferior man understands what will sell.
+> Difficulties are things that show a person what they are.
-> - Confucius
+> - Epictetus